FelixStumvoll/SVE-jakarta-ee/README.md

 }
 ```

 JPA also lacks support for Kotlin nullable types.
-When a query has no matching result it throws an exception when
+When a query has no result it throws an exception when
-accessing the `singleResult` property.
+accessing the `singleResult` property, instead of returning `null`.
 This desired behaviour can be achieved with a simple extension function seen below.

 ```kotlin
 fun <T> TypedQuery<T>.singleResult(): T? = this.resultList.firstOrNull()